Common errors that can make your return “defective”?

 The defective return notice u/s139(9) can be issued by

 - CPC (Central Processing Center)

 The response submission in both these cases will differ as under

 Step 4: In case, defective notice is raised by an Assessing Officer Click on submit and you’ll see the below image if defective notice is raised by Assessing Officer (A.O.):

 Step 5: Now fill your Income Tax Return by rectifying the defect by selecting “Return u/s 139(9) and mention date of original return and acknowledgement number.
 Once you do that then generate its xml file and upload it in the above screen.
 After that you’ll see the following message and your work is done.

-Step 7:Now if you agree with the effect then just fill your Income Tax Return by rectifying the defect by selecting “Return u/s 139(9) and mention date of original return and acknowledgement number.
+Step 7:Now if you agree with the defect then just fill your Income Tax Return by rectifying the defect by selecting “Return u/s 139(9) and mention date of original return and acknowledgement number.
 Once you do that then generate its xml file and upload it in the above screen.
-After that you’ll see the below screen:
+After that you’ll see the screen below:

 Step 8: But if you do not agree with the defect then select “No” and give “Assessee Remarks” and click submit.
 After that Income Tax Department, shall take follow up regarding it.

 You can update the response submitted by you by clicking on update link under Response to Notice u/s 139(9) as given below :